 You should keep in mind that press releases used to be an overused and spammed technique for link building.
-So, to do it right, you should have some things in mind.
+So, to do it right, you should keep some things in mind.

-Try to use strong backlinks that go to relevant content.
+Try to use strong backlinks that direct people to relevant content.
 This will give your press release more authority and credibility.
-Also, you can go to industry influencers or bloggers to distribute your press releases.
+You can also go to industry influencers or bloggers to distribute your press releases.
 You can do the same with related news sites.
-And, lastly, you should make the press release available on your website too—this will make people link to your “newsroom” page.
+Lastly, you should make the press release available on your website too—this will make people link to your “newsroom” page.

 10. Keep an Eye on Your Competitors

 There is a system called the skyscraper technique that can help you turn content into great backlinks.
 It’s pretty simple.
-You need to do some research—popular trends or topics in your website’s domain.
-Afterward, try to find a new way of covering what you find, but slightly different.
+You need to do some research—on popular trends or topics in your website’s domain.
+Afterward, try to find a new way of covering what you find in a slightly different way.

 Once you have your content, reach out to other websites that talk about the same thing.
-You’ll have a high chance of gaining a link.
+You’ll have a high chance of gaining the links you want.
 This is because you’ve written about topics that are in high demand.

 Monitoring your competitors might sound like a lot of work.
-Good news is that there’s plenty of services online that can help you with this.
-With their help, you can just get a notification every time something significant changes.
+The good news is that there are plenty of services online that can help you with this.
+With their help, you can just get a notification every time something significant comes up.

 You should never overlook link building.
 It’s one of the greatest ways to obtain a better ranking with search engines.
 Try to make organic link building a priority in your marketing strategy—it doesn’t cost a penny but it goes a long way.

 In order to be successful, you should try and check at least these 10 golden rules.
 Work your way up, but don’t try too hard.
-If you don’t keep things natural, you may risk everything turning against you.
-Keep your readers in mind and you’re set for success!
+If you don’t keep things natural, you may risk having everything turning against you.
+Keep your readers in mind and you’ll be set for success!